wiremock/wiremock.org/_site/docs/running-without-http-server.md

 ---
-description: Running WireMock inside a Java process, without running the inbuilt HTTP layer.
+description: Run WireMock inside Java without the inbuilt HTTP layer.
 ---

 # Running WireMock without an HTTP Server

-If you want to run Wiremock inside another process, such as wrapping it in a serverless function such as on AWS Lambda, or using it as part of an application's integration tests, you previously would need to resort to [Running as a Standalone Process](./standalone/java-jar.md).
+You can run Wiremock inside another process, for example:

+- wrap it in a serverless function such as on AWS Lambda.
+- use it as part of an application's integration tests.

-This works well, but has the overhead of a full HTTP server and HTTP calls back and forth that in some cases may not be relevant, and adds a fair bit of overhead to each call, and the memory footprint of the application.
+[Running as a Standalone Process](./standalone/java-jar.md) works well, however, it has the overhead of a full HTTP server and HTTP calls back and forth that in some cases may not be relevant. and adds a fair bit of overhead to each call, and the memory footprint of the application.

-Since Wiremock v2.32.0, the `DirectCallHttpServer` provides the ability to run a Wiremock server without ever interacting with an HTTP layer.
+Since Wiremock v2.32.0, the `DirectCallHttpServer` provides the ability to run a Wiremock server without interacting with an HTTP layer.

-It can be constructed and used like so (example usage is adapted from `DirectCallHttpServerIntegrationTest`):
+Following is an example construction and use (adapted from `DirectCallHttpServerIntegrationTest`):

 ```java
 import com.github.tomakehurst.wiremock.WireMockServer;